 Many of my favorite travel memories have come free (or almost-free).
 Weaving through a mega-sized grocery section gaping at displays of fruits and sea creatures I couldn’t begin to identify in Tokyo; battling the wind to the top of Arthur’s Seat for a bird’s eye view of Edinburgh; stumbling into a small poets’ meeting at Shakespeare and Company in Paris; making my way through night, jade, bird, and fish markets in Hong Kong without ever taking my wallet out; sharing a bench with an interesting stranger… these memories endure.

 “BUT!” you cry bitterly, “what about people who have three jobs and three kids and heaps of debt?”
 OK, OK, kids/terrible work hours/debt do make doing anything recreational vastly more difficult.
 Still, I know it sounds lame and that it’s not really the same, but I truly believe you can travel without putting much distance between you and home.
 Several years ago when I’d just finished school and the market crashed and I was saving every penny for work clothes and equipment and my own place, I used to get my travel fix wandering the local forests and riding different public transport routes.
-I recognize how lucky I was to have both the advantage of supportive parents who let me stay with them for a little while after graduation and the freedom that comes from being single, but the mental stimulation that comes with movement and exploration kept me sane while I sent out hundreds of job applications and many of my friends got laid off.
+I recognize how lucky I was to have both the advantage of supportive parents who let me stay with them for a little while after graduation and the freedom that comes from being single, but the mental stimulation of movement and exploration kept me sane while I sent out hundreds of unanswered job applications.
 It also allowed me to make a place in which I’d grown up more mine than it had ever been.

 In short: if you want to travel, you have got to be proactive.
 It may be that you like your flatscreen or your take-out food or your weekly night out with friends or your daily to-go coffee more than travel, and that’s completely fine.
 I do not presume, of course, to give advice to those in true financial distress, struggling to meet their basic needs, but rather those who have disposable income of some kind.
 Choose travel over something else (even if that something else is convenience), and you’ll find a way!